Alice M. Ward Memorial Library is open for Curbside pickup of books and materials on Tues/Thurs. Call 266-7135 or email

 Once again our phone number is 802-266-7135 and our email address is

 Please watch this space for more information.
-Right now, closing is a service we are providing- to protect and sustain the health of our greater community and conserve health resources from an overwhelming demand.
+We are happy to be offering curbside service under the guidance of the Governor and the VT Department of Libraries- to protect and sustain the health of our greater community and conserve health resources while making library access available.

 We will continue sharing updates and online ideas on supportive distance programming and learning.
 Stay tuned!
 Stay well.
 Best wishes from AWML